jadakai/World_Weather_Analysis/README.md

 ### Vacation Itinerary

 This folder takes the search information from the search folder and uses Google Maps directions API to create a vacation itinerary.
-For example, the image below shows a 4 stop itinerary in Northern California that features Ukiah, Carson City, Laguna, and Half Moon Bay.
+For example, the image below shows a 4 stop itinerary in Europe that features Luneburg (Denmark), Lasa (Italy), Palamos (Spain), and Peniche (Portugal).

 ![](Vacation_Itinerary/WeatherPy_travel_map.png)